gad-lang/gad/docs/tutorial.md

 Parenthesis is required for multiple declarations.
 Last argument can also be variadic.
 Unlike `var` keyword, initializing value is illegal.
-Variadic argument initialized as an empty array `[]`, and others are initialized as `undefined` if not provided. `param` keyword can be used only once in main function.
+Variadic argument initialized as an empty array `[]`, and others are initialized as `nil` if not provided. `param` keyword can be used only once in main function.

 ```go